THEN01EXPLORER/Auralis/AMAZON_Q_USAGE.md

 ---

-**Built with ❤️ using Amazon Q Developer for AWS Global Vibe Hackathon 2025**
+**Built with ❤️ using Amazon Kiro IDE for AWS Global Vibe Hackathon 2025**